aman-arabzadeh/aman-arabzadeh/README.md

 ### About Me

-- System Engineer experienced in Java, Jakarta EE, Spring Boot, Angular, Vue, Python, and C++
+- System Engineer experienced in Java, Jakarta EE, Spring Boot, Angular, Python, and C++
 - Focused on scalable systems, clean architecture, and developer productivity
-- Believer in learning-by-doing, mentoring, and open source contribution
+- Believer in learning-by-doing

 ---